-Since the Great Recession of 2008, fewer than 20% of Gen Xers have life insurance coverage that they say they need, reporting a $448,996 “gap” between their coverage and what they need to cover the death of the breadwinner in their family, according to a survey by New York Life, a life insurance company.
+Since the Great Recession of 2008, fewer than 20% of Gen Xers said they have enough life insurance coverage to meet their needs.
+For the remaining 80%, there is a $448,996 “gap” between their coverage and what they actually need to cover the death of the breadwinner in their family, according to a survey by New York Life.

-While the surveys didn’t look at why the respondents weren’t buying enough life insurance — such as not being able to afford it or if they had other reasons — they at least had some life insurance.
+While the surveys didn’t look at why the respondents weren’t buying enough life insurance — such as not being able to afford it.
+At least they had some life insurance.

 Not being able to afford enough life insurance is one excuse to not buy more of it.
 For people who don’t have any life insurance, there are plenty of excuses that they have for not buying it.
-Here are some of them and how to overcome them:
+Here are some of the most common excuses and how to overcome them.

 This is one of the most common excuses, mainly because people are inundated with whole and universal life sales pitches that could cost them thousands of dollars per year, says Eric Stauffer, president of ExpertInsuranceReviews.com.

 “The fact is that term life insurance is a fraction of permanent policies in terms of cost and can provide the protection that most people need,” Stauffer says.
 “Part of the issue is that some life insurance agents spend a lot of effort putting down term life insurance since they are trying to sell extremely expensive counterparts.”

 A healthy 30-year-old, for example, can get $500,000 in term life insurance for about the cost of a large pizza delivered each month, he says.

 It’s Wasted Money